iamyuviii/Team-Pulse/README.md

 6. **Error boundaries.** A React error boundary wrapping each major section (grid, feed, modal) would prevent a crash in one component from taking down the entire app.

+7. **Better UI handling** You have to tap again in notification icon to close it off same like for the header search by creating ref container
 ---

 ## Bugs Fixed